knacktick/thermostat/README.md

 ### Open-loop mode

-To manually control TEC output current, omit the limit parameter of the `pwm` command.
+To manually control TEC output current, set a fixed output current with the `pwm` command.
 Doing so will disengage the PID control for that channel.